 Bachelor’s degree in special studies from St. Francis College; Bachelor’s degree in languages and linguistics from Universidad Industrial de Santander (UIS) in Colombia; Master’s degree in reading from Nova Southeastern University

-Mrs. Lamus joined Oxbridge in 2018 after teaching for 11 years in Palm Beach County high schools.
-Prior to her Florida career, she taught in Brooklyn, New York.
+Mrs. Lamus joined Oxbridge in 2018 after teaching for 11 years at Palm Beach County High School.
+Before her Florida career, she taught in Brooklyn, New York.
 She is the co-chair of the Palm Beach County World Language Fair.

 Bachelor’s degree in Spanish from Florida State University

-Born in Toronto of Italian parents, Mr. Putigna spent three years in Spain studying Spanish and classical/flamenco guitar.
-He also worked in Spain for the American Institute for Foreign Studies; has traveled to 40 countries and has a passion for teaching and sharing his experiences with his students.
+Born in Toronto to Italian parents, Mr. Putigna spent three years studying Spanish and classical/flamenco guitar in Spain.
+He also worked in Spain for the American Institute for Foreign Studies, has traveled to 40 countries, and is passionate about teaching and sharing his experiences with his students.
 A member of the Oxbridge faculty since 2012, he wants to invest in the future through education.